madvo/GettingStartedAngularElasticSearchAutofac/README.md

   - ElasticSearch optimization for  better consistency.
   - Code Cleanup.

-### Running the application:
+## Running the application:
   - Extract elasticsearch-6.2.4.zip on a folder in your system.
   - Execute bin\elasticsearch.bat from that folder.
-  - Open solucion with Visual Studio (2017 Enterprise recommended) and run application.
+  - Open solution with Visual Studio (2017 Enterprise recommended) and run application.